CADR LISP Machine and CADR Processor

 • run usim with the supplied configuration: ./usim/usim -c usim-100-0.ini

-On Ubuntu 22.04, build-essential and libx11-dev packages are needed to build usim.
-It is also possible to use the system software and disk image from LM-3 System 100 but use the latest source code of usim (and chaos) from their repositories.
+On Ubuntu, build-essential and libx11-dev packages are needed to build usim.
+It is also possible to use the system software and disk image from LM-3 System 100 but use the latest source code of usim (and chaos) from their repositories -this is what I do-.
+The current development version of usim supports SDL2 (and also requires libsdl2-dev package).

-It is useful, or possibly a must, to check the Operating the Lisp Machine document to get a basic idea of this computer and how to use it.
+It is possibly a must to check the Operating the Lisp Machine document to get a basic idea of this computer and how to use it.

 Configuring usim